 As I muster the courage to be the mother’s day mom; the doorbell rings and my husband goes to the door.
 My worst fear creeps up and I do all I can not to show my weakness to the others.
 I don’t want to know it was the police at the door; I don’t want to know she is back in the ER, I am afraid but my instinct is telling me to find out.

 As I turn to go towards to the entrance, I cannot believe my eyes; there in the entrance is a beautiful young lady with a lovely complexion, long wavy auburn hair and blue crystal clear eyes with a smile to light up Las Vegas; “Happy Mother’s day mom”

-This account is all too true for so many families, according to reports the “guy” she left with was an addictions counselor who took it upon himself to help this young girl, he saw the potential and was able to get a full and stable recover.
+This account is all too true for so many families.
+According to reports, the “guy” she left with was an addictions counsellor who took it upon himself to help this young girl.
+He saw the potential and was able to get a full and stable recovery.
 Though it happened over 10 years past; she is still very sober today.

-This is what drug rehab counselors do for a living, take the dying and breathe life into them again.
+This is what addiction counsellors do for a living, take the dying and breathe life into them again.
 Support your local drug rehab or call the drug rehab expert if you need to fill an empty chair in your house.